mopidy/mopidy-spotify/README.rst

 - ``spotify/search_track_count``: Maximum number of tracks returned in search results.
 Number between 0 and 200.
 Defaults to 50.

-- ``spotify/toplist_countries``: Comma separated list of two letter country domains to get toplists for.
-Defaults to a long list of countries which Spotify is available in.
+- ``spotify/toplist_countries``: Comma separated list of two letter ISO country codes to get toplists for.
+Defaults to blank, which is interpreted as all countries that Spotify is available in.

 - ``spotify/private_session``: Whether to use a private Spotify session.
 Turn on private session to disable sharing of played tracks with friends through